Konodinger/Liquid3D/openvdbCppBridge/Readme.md

 ...
 ```

-The program will then create 2 `.vdb` files in the `results` folder containing the point data grid and its SDF
-representation.
-Moreover, a `.obj` file will be created in the `results` folder containing the mesh generated from the SDF.
+## Output

+The program will generate one `.vdb` file and one `.obj` file per time step.
+The `.vdb` file contains the SDF and the
+`.obj` file contains the mesh.

+You can also generate a `.vdb` containing a point data grid by adding the `-p` flag.

 Point data grids are not compatible with Blender but the SDF and the mesh can be directly imported.